Demons 2: Plot

 The demon boy attacks Hannah, a pregnant woman waiting for her husband to come home.
 She kills the demon boy, but a smaller, flying demon bursts out of his body to further terrorize her.
-Her husband, George, has been trapped in the elevator with another woman.
+At the same time her husband, George, has been trapped in the elevator with another woman.
 As they escape through a service hatch, a security guard who turned into a demon after being scratched in the face by Sally bursts through the elevator door and infects the woman.
 She pursues George through the ceiling of the elevator cab.
-As he climbs the suspension cables above the cab, he kicks the demon away before entering his and Hannah's apartment in time to kill the flying demon with an umbrella.
+As he climbs the suspension cables above the cab, he kicks the demon away before entering his and Hannah's apartment just in time to kill the flying demon with an umbrella.

 Meanwhile, a group of bodybuilders led by a gym instructor named Hank have barricaded themselves in the building's underground car park, along with a group of tenants.
 Unable to break down the garage doors, they defend themselves against the demons with shotguns and makeshift weapons, such as Molotov cocktails.
 The demons eventually force their way in.
-Although they outnumber the demons, the uninfected are either turned into demons themselves or killed.
+Although they outnumber the demons, the uninfected are either turned into demons themselves or killed, with the exception of a young girl named Ingrid, who becomes trapped in a car.

 The infected start making their way back up the building.
 George causes a leak in the gas pipes that kills all the infected except Sally in an explosion.
 Hannah and George enter Sally's apartment, finding the two hidden partygoers.
 The four make their way to the roof but are stopped by Sally.
 She infects the two partygoers, but George dispatches them.
 George and Hannah lower themselves to the roof of an adjacent building, fighting and wounding Sally as they go.
 Inside the neighboring building, which is a television studio, Hannah gives birth to the couple's child.
 A blinded Sally appears and collapses, apparently dead.
 However, an image of Sally appears on several television monitors, running towards the viewer and presumably trying to attack them through the television as Sally herself was originally attacked.
 George smashes the monitors and he and Hannah exit with their newborn child.